InverseFinance/inverse-alerts/README.md

 `[Path to your project]/venv/Scripts/python.exe main.py`

 Alternatively you can use the CMD batch files available.
-You can use `run`, `run-geth-light`, or `run-with-geth` to correspondingly run the script alone, run a Geth light node or both at the same time.
-Make sure you have installed Geth and that you are running Python in the proper environment.
+You can use `run` to run the script alone.
+Make sure you are running Python in the proper environment.

 ### Listeners